FAQ on Organ/ Body/ Brain/ Eye Donation

 Do keep in mind that organizations that coordinate donations may close down or their phone numbers may change.
 It is better to opt for schemes/ organizations that are more reliable, and to periodically check that the organization still exists.

-All enrollment schemes result in some type of donor card/ document being issues to the person who has enrolled.
+There are many types of body/ tissue/ organ donation types, and all enrollment schemes result in some type of donor card/ document being issues to the person who has enrolled.

 Also, some organizations allow you to download and fill a donor card, which you can carry it with you.
 In this situation there is no enrollment, but the intention to be a donor is stated in the card present in your wallet, so it is visible in case there is an accident.

+There may be other ways to indicate your desire to donate organs, too, such as carrying a note on this in your wallet.
 Recently, a new scheme has been started in Karnataka to have a sticker on the driving license to indicate “organ donor.”